Brady31027/leetcode/README.md

-This folder contains solutions for Leetcode OJ easy problems.
+This folder contains solutions for Leetcode OJ easy/medium problems.

 Current solutions are written in Python.
-C/C++ version will be provided ASAP.
+Other version will be provided ASAP.

                                                    --Brady